 The bus route continues along Victoria Street and you'll pass New Scotland Yard on your right and Westminster Cathedral on your left before reaching Victoria station.

-This journey takes about an hour and I usually choose to get off here although the bus does continue on to Fulham in southwest London.
+This journey takes about an hour and we suggest getting off here although the bus does continue on to Fulham in southwest London.
 If you stay on you will see the King's Road in Chelsea, which is now an upmarket shopping area but was once the cutting edge of subversive culture with Mary Quant and miniskirts in the 1960s and punks in the 1970s.